Novante/Wordiddle/README.md

 Press 'Diddle'.

 The word list on Wordiddly has now updated to contain all possible words based on your input.
-Repeat with another word to narrow the list down even further!
+Repeat the process with another word to narrow the list down even further!

 ### Notes